kieranduffies/kieranduffies/README.md

 　　　　　　　　　　　i suffer paranoid schizophrenia, autism and dyslexia. patience is sometimes needed with me.

+　　　　　　　　　　　　　　　　　　if you're my friend, don't be afraid to ask for my phone number!!!

 　　　　　　　　　　　　　　　　　　　　　　　　　　　　![I LOVE DUTCH VAN DER LINDE!!!](https://github.com/user-attachments/assets/e3f2ddb4-2f63-4cad-b103-9b16cfd32a09)

 　　　　　　　　　　　　　　　　　　　　　　　　　　 thank you for reading 🦌